 Healthy heart checklist

-- you suffer chest pains or discomfort when you exert yourself
+- You suffer chest pains or discomfort when you exert yourself

-- there’s a history of heart disease or sudden death in your family
+- There’s a history of heart disease or sudden death in your family

-- you experience sudden shortness of breath
+- You experience sudden shortness of breath

-- you have rapid heart palpitations
+- You have rapid heart palpitations

-What if I’m ill on Event Day?
+What if I’m ill on Marathon Day?